raymond1/simple-parser-generator/README.md

 # Simple Parser Generator

-This repository contains code for the Simple Parser Generator(SPG), which is a parser generator that generates parsers that can run on the V1 virtual machine, which is defined in the documentation file V1.md.
-The SPG is designed to be easily portable to arbitrary programming environments and its small size allows it to be useful for learning and teaching.
-Also due to its small size, the system is extremely extensible.
+This repository contains code for the Simple Parser Generator(SPG), which is a parser generator that generates parsers that can run on a virtual machine designed for simplicity and portability.
+Its small size makes it a possible tool for teaching programming language creation and is extremely extensible and inherently understandable in its behaviour.

-In addition to the SPG, this repository also includes information on the H1 and M1 file formats, which can both be used as alternatives to JSON for serialization.
-H1, in particular, is a very promising human-readable file format that can potentially have many applications due to its minimalistic and nature, concise definition, human readability, well-defined escape sequences and ease of implementation.
+The repository includes documentation for the V1 virtual machine that the SPG runs on, the very useful H1 file format for describing parsers, and the M1 file format, which is used internally in the workings of the machine.

+Currently, the Simple Parser Generator is in its second generation.
+It is smaller, more portable, and the H1 file format is an improvement over the original input language for the parser generator.
+It is hoped that this version may hint at some possibilities of even better parser generators that may be possible.

+As a side note, the H1 language is based on a very interesting concept that in some ways is simpler than JSON and can be used as a potential alternative.

 # How it works
+The Simple Parser Generator is a JavaScript object.
+It reads in a parser specification written in the H1 language as a string and converts the parser specification into an in-memory JavaScript object.
+This new JavaScript object has a method for parsing, meaning that it can read in a string representing a programming language containing hierachical constructs, analyze it and generate a stream of output information objects describing the various components of the programming language.

-The Simple Parser Generator takes in a parser specification in the H1 language defined in the file [H1.md](documentation/H1.md).
-The string content from an H1 file is read into memory, parsed, and converted into a collection of micro-parsers that are put into memory, configured and connected with each other, ready to take in input to produce output tokens.
+The H1 language is described here: [H1.md](documentation/H1.md).
+The output The string content from an H1 file is read into memory, parsed, and converted into a collection of micro-parsers that are put into memory, configured and connected with each other, ready to take in input to produce output tokens.

 # Installation
 The instructions below are just one method of installation.
 The SPG is simply a JavaScript file you can include in your project.
 Thus, you can modify the instructions to suit your needs.
 The following instructions are simply meant as a guide.